m-caruso/Moneyball/README.md

 Wins Vs. Payroll and Team Value: This zip folder holds MLB team logo images.
 The Wins Vs. Payroll and Value.R file uses a dataset that is imported via a Github URL in our repisitory and creates plots using this data and the team logos.

+Team Value Regression Analysis: This zip folder holds the R script to perform regression analysis to determine factors that most influence team value.